Rupalis123/Matplotlib_Challenge/README.md

 * The regression analysis demonstrates, how much the average tumor volume will change when weight of mice changes.
 The R-squared value is 0.70, which means 70% the model fit the data so it is a good fit for prediction.

+* One potential outlier has been observed within the Infubinol regimen.
+Most mice showed tumor volume increase, however one mouse has shown a reduction in tumor growth.

 ## Instructions